 And–during the weeks when getting a newsletter out the door doesn’t feel too overwhelming?
 You’re tired of sending something out and hearing crickets chirping.
 You want responsiveness.

-Everything that we do, be it business-related or identified as focused on personal-growth, really comes down to wanting to be:
+Whether business-related or personal-growth, it really comes down to wanting to be:

 - connected (to our own values, and to others),